Graph enumeration for moduli spaces of curves and maps: Introduction

 \begin{setup*} Associated to the moduli space $\Mbar$ is a collection of graphs $\{G\}$ and a collection of moduli spaces $\mathcal{M} = \bigsqcup_{n\geq 0}\mathcal{M}_{n}$, such that there is a decomposition $\Mbar = \bigsqcup_{G}\mathcal{M}_G$ into locally closed strata where $\mathcal{M}_G\cong \prod_{v\in V(G)}\mathcal{M}_{\mathrm{val}(v)}/\mathrm{Aut}(G)$, and $\mathrm{val}(v)$ denotes the valence of a vertex $v$. \end{setup*}

 In this paper we develop a general calculus for the application of P\'olya's enumeration techniques \cite{PolyaRead} to topological invariants of this class of moduli spaces.

-The prototypical example of $\Mbar$ is the Deligne--Mumford compactification\footnote{In general, $\Mbar$ has connected components indexed by numerical parameters.
+The prototypical example of $\Mbar$ is the Deligne--Mumford compactification\footnote{In general, $\Mbar$ has connected components indexed by discrete numerical parameters.
 We work with the disjoint union with suitable grading, because the recursive structure is most natural when we consider the whole collection of connected components.} $\bigsqcup_{g,n}\Mbar_{g,n},$ where $\mathcal{M}_n = \bigsqcup_{g\geq 0}\mathcal{M}_{g,n}.$ In this setting, a beautiful formula relating the $S_n$-equivariant motivic invariants of $\Mbar$ and $\M$ has been derived by Getzler and Kapranov \cite{GetzlerKapranov}; we will compare and contrast their approach with ours in more detail in \S\ref{subsubsec:modular_operads} below.
 For now we emphasize that our work is independent from theirs, and offers new formulas even for the Deligne--Mumford compactification.
 In this article, we will apply our formalism to the following examples: \begin{itemize} \item $\Mbar_{g,n}$ and its combinatorial subspaces such as stable curves of compact type $\mathcal{M}_{g,n}^{\mathrm{ct}}$; \item the moduli spaces $\Mbar_{g, n}(X, \beta)^{\C^\star}$ of torus-fixed stable maps to a projective variety with a good $\C^\star$-action (Definition \ref{def:good-action}). \end{itemize} Several potential future applications of the theory are discussed in \S\ref{subsec:more-applications} below.
 The moduli spaces of interest carry natural symmetric group actions that permute marked points.
 Symmetric function theory coming from the permutation actions is essential in all steps of our calculations.
+Our work makes many new calculations of Euler characteristics possible.
+Sample calculations are given in Tables \ref{table:stable_maps_no_markings}, \ref{table:degree3-frob-chars}, and \ref{table:genus3ct} below.